 The Democracy Fund Voter Study Group is a new research collaboration of nearly two dozen analysts and scholars from across the political spectrum examining and delivering insights on the evolving views of American voters.

 As the 2016 presidential campaign unfolded, it became increasingly clear that the underlying values and beliefs driving voter decisions need to be better understood.
-To that end, Henry Olsen (Ethics and Public Policy Center), John Sides (The George Washington University), and Joe Goldman (Democracy Fund) convened a politically diverse group of conservative, progressive, and independent public opinion experts to study the electorate together.
+To that end, Henry Olsen (Ethics and Public Policy Center) and Joe Goldman (Democracy Fund) convened a politically diverse group of conservative, progressive, and independent public opinion experts to study the electorate together.
 The group sought not to achieve consensus, but to engage in discussion about how the views of the electorate are evolving and what the implications of those changes may be.